Skip to main content

 • “First of all, this game has almost no glitches, which is really pleasant for an early access game.”

-• “In its current form, the game is not only playable, but is also mostly bug free, has a basic story, a basic tutorial, and a solid base mechanic that is intuitive, easy to learn, and works seamlessly.”
+• “In its current form, the game is not only playable, but is also mostly bug free, has a basic story, has a basic tutorial, and a solid base mechanic that is intuitive, easy to learn, and works so easily.”

-• “Runs great on Steam Deck, with only minor dips in FPS, probably due to shadows.”
+• “Runs great on Steam Deck, only minor dips in fps happening, probably due to shadows.”

 • “When flying above 3000 altitude, the map glitches out wildly, becoming invisible.”